-Contributions from four households amounts to approximately 30% and 34% of unrestricted contributions received by the Organization during the years ended May 31, 2023 and 2022, respectively.
+Contributions from four households amounts to approximately 25% and 30% of unrestricted contributions received by the Organization during the years ended May 31, 2024 and 2023, respectively.
+The Organization received a grant from a Foundation during the fiscal year ended May 31, 2024 that amounted to 14% of total support with donor restrictions.